drio/manual-render/README.md

 This is a repo to learn the math behind rendering 2D/3D scenes.

+## A note on the implementation

+The purpose of this project is to learn from the bottom up.
+For that reason, it’s all written in C, using the X11 library directly.

+Now that I understand the basics, I’m going to move to [raylib](https://www.raylib.com).
+I’ll still code from first principles, but I won’t have to deal with the outdated API of X11 just to paint pixels on the screen.

 ![](./manual-render.gif)

 What you are seeing here is a 2D "scene" where we have four 2D vectors (points)